Are we the baddies?

 Introducing change can often feel like you are under siege.
 It can be easy to fall into the trap of always defending or making the case for the path you are advocating but with this comes the risk of a blind spot.
 It’s important to always look with a critical eye.
 When we do, like the soldier, we start to see the potential for harm everywhere.

 And it can be with transformational change.
 How often are you truly scrutinising not just whether your change is working but whether it is improving the lives of the people its intending to help?
+Do we fall into the trap of justifying the means for the ends?

 Here are a few ways we may, in our enthusiasm, be doing harm: